Emidio/zabbix_template_solaredge_modbus/README.md

 # Zabbix template for SolarEdge inverter (using modbus)

-This is a very simple way to monitor your PowerWall directly without relying on the Tesla website.
-This work is really simple and rough - I just needed it to debug my system, quick and dirty.
+This is a very simple way to monitor your SolarEdge inverter directly without relying on the SolarEdge website.
+Information are not complete, and this work is really simple and rough - I just needed it to debug my system, quick and dirty.

 You need to enable MODBUS over TCP in your SolaEdge inverter - this option is not enabled by default.
 Install on zabbix server solaredge_modbus (python needed, install it if missing):